 Skip to main content

-Basswood vs Poplar vs Cedar: Choosing Wood for Pencil Manufacturing
+Basswood vs Poplar vs Cedar for Pencils: The Complete Wood Guide for Importers

 A factory-level comparison of basswood, poplar, and cedar for pencil manufacturing — covering sharpening quality, cost, FSC availability, and which wood to specify for your program.